ethandjay/girabot/README.md

 **Arguments for girabot.py [*arg1 (optional)*] [*arg2 (optional assuming arg1=[filename])*]:**
 arg1

-⋅⋅⋅[filename] - the filename of the source text file
+   [filename] - the filename of the source text file
-⋅⋅⋅DESTROY - will delete all tweets on account and will wipe TweetIDs.txt and Tweets.txt
+   DESTROY - will delete all tweets on account and will wipe TweetIDs.txt and Tweets.txt
 arg2

-⋅⋅⋅LOCAL   - will generate text for a tweet and print it but will not post it on the linked account
+   LOCAL   - will generate text for a tweet and print it but will not post it on the linked account

 **Arguments for scrape_lyrics.py [*arg1*]:**
 	[Genius Artist URL] - takes in URL for artist on https://genius.com, in the format of https://genius.com/artists/xxxx